ItayTur/Social-Network/README.md

 # Social-Network
 Social-Network project. allowing users to post, comment, like, tag, follow, unfollow and block other users. micro-services project build with ASP.Net servers and Angular 7 client.
 The work was divided by features.
-Each one took one feature and developed it from the end to end.
+Each one took one feature and developed it from end to end.

 ### Prerequisites